 The Importance of Defining Site Objectives

 I like digging into some of the patents and papers that come from search engines and academics who study how search works.

 A lot of that crossover is getting an insight into the words that people will both use to find a site, and expect to see upon its pages.
-That doesn’t come out of doing some research on wordtracker or nichebot or the Overture keyword selection tool (no longer available).
+That doesn’t come out of doing some research on wordtracker or nichebot or the obsolete Overture keyword selection tool.

 Those can be nice tools to use, but some of the most important steps in finding meaningful words that people will search for come earlier before you should even be looking at those sites.

 Finding those words comes from having meaningful conversations with the people who own the site, understanding what they hope to accomplish with their site, and trying to glean who the people are who will use that site.
-This means defining site objectives becomes an important part of the process.
+This means defining site objectives becomes an important part of the process of optimizing a site.

 Early on, you will want to know what are the objectives are behind a site.
 That’s a very good first step.
 A site can have more than one objective, and it can target different audiences with different objectives.
 Instead of just trying to increase traffic to a site from a search engine, it can help to know who those audiences are, and what the site owner wants those people to do once they get to the site.

 Here are some things to aim at when defining site objectives: